KisoYuki/After-Effects-scripts/README.md

 Here are some scripts for After Effects.

 ## Usage
-1. Download scripts under dist directory
+1. Download the scripts under the dist directory
 2. Open After Effects
 3. Choose File > Scripts > Run Script File...
 4. Select the file